1. ABOUT THIS POLICY

-- When you provide your personal information to your dealer/broker before they propose your finance application to us, your dealer/broker is the data controller.
+- When you provide your personal information to your dealer before they propose your finance application to us, your dealer is the data controller.
 They may also process your data on their own IT/paper systems.
 We are not responsible for this.
-We are responsible for any of your personal information we receive from the dealer/broker.
+We are responsible for any of your personal information we receive from the dealer.

-- For marketing purposes, FCA Automotive Services UK Ltd and your Dealer / broker are joint data controllers (see Marketing below).
+- For marketing purposes, FCA Automotive Services UK Ltd and your dealer are joint data controllers (see Marketing below).